computationalabstraction/Vachan/README.md

 </a>

 *A lightweight (2kB) cross-platform Promises/A+ spec compliant promise library.*
-Vachan works both on the Browser and Node.js for [documentation](https://vachan.archanpatkar.com)
+Vachan works both on the Browser and Node.js

 #### `Example Usage`
 ```javascript